Your school library is a catalyst for literacy and reading and for teaching and scaffolding inquiry learning.

 - Library staff respect students’ individual choices in reading genre and format.
 They encourage diversity through selecting resources to match the different interests, cultures and languages of their students.

 “Values are the ideals that give significance to our lives; that are reflected through the priorities that we choose, and that we act on consistently and repeatedly.”
-Julia Atkin (PDF)
+Brian Hall (1994:39), source Julia Atkin, Values and Beliefs (PDF)